hi-swapx/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 It is calculated as the maximum token output of a swap when crossing to the next Tick.
 The V3 pool here is initialized with only the liquidity of the current Tick.

-Depending on your use case, it may make sense to display this value.
-You can find the full code in the [code example](https://github.com/SwapX/examples/tree/main/v3-sdk/active-liquidity).

 ## Next Steps

-Now that you are familiar with liquidity data, consider checking out our [next guide](./04-price-oracle.md) on using SwapX as a Price Oracle.
+Now that you are familiar with liquidity data, consider checking out our price-oracle on using SwapX as a Price Oracle.